AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/access.md

     ![New Relic applet](../../assets/tools/new-relic-applet.jpeg)

-1. Authenticate through [!UICONTROL Okta]. (for internal Adobe users only)
+1. Authenticate through [!UICONTROL Okta] (for internal Adobe users only).
 1. From the [!DNL New Relic] home page, select the Apps menu item:

     ![New Relic home page](../../assets/tools/new-relic-homepage.jpeg)